DanielHarrod/AppTestStudio/README.md

 ![Image](zWizard.png)

 ### 2.)
 Use the wizard to quickly configure a project in seconds.
 1.)
-Search for app/game
+Enter Seach text for app or game.

 2.)
-Click the game.
+Click on the Search button to search for the app.
-w

 3.)
+Click on the app.

+4.)
 Game ID and Name will autopopulate.

-4.)
+5.)
 Click Create Project
 ![Image](zAppWizard.png)

 ### 3.)
 Start the emmulator